 In response to Today’s Prompt: Write about a loss: something (or someone) that was part of your life, and isn’t any more.

 The twist is that this will be a part of a trilogy as suggested by our hosts on the Writing 101 course.

-Last year this time I lost my job as a health visitor.
+Last year this time, I lost my job as a health visitor.
 I had identified so much with that job as it was a dream come through to get the education.
-Many years ago I was a staff nurse in Copenhagen.
-I liked when things were exciting and tried to work in an emergency ward.
+Many years ago, I was a staff nurse in Copenhagen.
+I liked it when things were exciting and tried to work in an emergency ward.
 Somehow that stressed me immensely.
 I loved the contact with each patient, but the patients were quickly gone to other hospital wards or were even dying.
-They had too many needs at the same time so how should I make the priority between them?
+They had too many needs at the same time, so how should I make the priority between them?

 “What am I to do with my life?”
 I had been a believer in Christ since a few years back and I heard an inner voice saying:

 Health visitor !

-The picture I had of that was a strict nurse from my school time clothed in a traditional grey uniform.
+The thought I had of that was a strict nurse from my school time clothed in a traditional grey uniform.
 Her lips were just a tight line.
 A person with whom you could have NO personal contact.

-But I thought about it and understood that it would be an education that had the aim to lift people up in whatever health situation they were are in and everything is done in interaction with them individually.
-From that moment I did all the preparations to take the education, and it suited me so well.
+But I thought about it and understood that it would be an education that had the aim to lift people up in whatever health situation they were are in, and everything is done in interaction with them individually.
+From that moment, I did all the preparations to take that new education, and it suited me so well.
 I loved that I could visit one family at a time and concentrate on their needs to manage their new-born children or older children.
 Then I could go on to another family without disturbing needs and calls from others.